Dancer in the Dark: Plot

 Bill yells for Linda to call the police, saying that Selma has tried to rob him, then begs Selma to kill him, telling her it is the only way she will ever reclaim her stolen money.
-Selma shoots Bill several times, but only wounds him further due to her poor vision, and finally beats him to death with a safe deposit box once the gun runs out of ammunition.
-She slips into a trance and imagines that Bill's corpse stands up and slow dances with her ("Scatterheart").
+Selma shoots Bill several times, but only wounds him further due to her poor vision, and finally beats him to death with her safe deposit box once the gun runs out of ammunition.
+She imagines that Bill's corpse stands up and slow dances with her, and he and Linda absolve her of blame and tell her she just did what she had to do ("Smith & Wesson").
 Taking her money back, she flees the house and pays for Gene's operation in advance.

-Not knowing about the murder, Jeff takes Selma to rehearsal, where her director calls the police to have her arrested ("In the Musicals").
+Not knowing about the murder, Jeff takes Selma to rehearsal, where her director calls the police to have her arrested ("In the Musicals, Part 1").
 In court, she is accused of being a Communist sympathizer and of pretending to be blind to exploit the American healthcare system.
-Although she tells as much truth about the situation as she can, she refuses to reveal Bill's secret, saying that she had promised not to.
-When her claim of sending all her money to her father in Czechoslovakia is proven false, she is convicted of murder and sentenced to death.
-Kathy and Jeff eventually figure out what happened and get back Selma's money, using it instead to pay for a trial lawyer who can free her.
+Although she tells as much truth about the situation as she can, she refuses to reveal Bill's secret, saying that she had promised not to, even though revealing the secret could help to clear her name.
+When her claim of sending all her money to her father, Oldřich Nový, is proven false, she is convicted of murder and sentenced to death ("In the Musicals, Part 2").
+Kathy and Jeff eventually figure out what happened and recover Selma's money, using it instead to pay for a trial lawyer who can free her.
 Selma refuses the lawyer, opting to face execution by hanging rather than let her son go blind, but she is deeply distraught as she awaits her death ("107 Steps").
-As Selma begins crying, Kathy runs in to tell her that the operation was successful, and that Gene will see.
-Relieved, Selma sings a final song on the gallows with no musical accompaniment.
-The trap door opens, and she is hanged before she can finish the last verse, whose lines are displayed as the proceedings conclude ("New World").
+As Selma reaches the gallows, she begins to panic and the guards strap her to a board.
+Kathy runs in with news that the operation has saved Gene's vision and gives his glasses to Selma.
+Relieved, Selma sings one final song on the gallows with no musical accompaniment, but is hanged before she can finish the last verse; the final lines are displayed as the proceedings conclude ("Next to Last Song").